javascriptdata/scikit.js/docs/docs/python.md

 let X = [[1], [2]]
 let y = [10, 20]
-let lr = new LinearRegression({ fitIntercept: false }) lr.fit(X, y) console.log(lr.coef)
+let lr = new LinearRegression({ fitIntercept: false }) await lr.fit(X, y) console.log(lr.coef)
 ```

 In the code sample above, we see that `fit_intercept` turns into `fitIntercept` (and it's an object).
 And `coef` turns into `coef`.

-**3. The `fit` function for some estimators will be asynchronous, and so it will be called `fitAsync`**
+**3. Always await calls to .fit or .fitPredict**

-In Javascript there are many cases where you can't tie up the main thread.
-In those cases it's best to use async functions.
+It's common practice in Javascript to not tie up the main thread.
+Many libraries, including tensorflow.js only give an async "fit" function.

-Moreover some underlying libraries (tensorflow.js) only provide a `fit` function that is asynchronous.
-So if you wish to use those libraries, your `fit` function will also be async.
-But I didn't want to ship a library where users didn't easily know whether a function was asynchronous or not, so I opted to with the following convention:

-- If your `fit` is synchronous, it is called `fit`.
-- If it is async, then it is called `fitAsync`.
+So if we build on top of them our fit functions will be asynchronous.
+But what happens if we make our own estimator that has a synchronous fit function?
+Should we burden the user with finding out if their fit function is async or not, and then "awaiting" the proper one?
+I think not.

+I think we should simply await all calls to fit.
+If you await a synchronous function, it resolves immediately and you are on your merry way.
+So I literally await all calls to .fit and you should too.

 #### python